tijsverkoyen/tijsverkoyen.github.io/_posts/2016-06-20-slack-active-collab-errbit-gitlab.md

 grouped per project and where the errors can be managed.
 In our projects we have an error handler that posts the errors to our Errbit instance.

 So wouldn't it be nice to see a message when an error occurs?
-Errbit offers a native integration, but it has the disadvantage that you need a specific hook url per project, which would require a lot of administration.
+Errbit offers a native Slack integration, but it has the disadvantage that you need a specific hook url per project, which would require a lot of administration.

 ## VoipCenter + TeamLeader